-This Project presented inclusive information for implementing Wide Area Network (WAN).
+This Project presents inclusive information for implementing the Wide Area Network (WAN).
 Wide Area Networks are today's need as we can connect many LANs working in different buildings.
-We can establish communication between many regions and their terminals.
+We can establish communication between many regions and between their terminals.
 Every one can share information easily without wastage of time from any terminal attached to a WAN.
-There are some basic components for WAN which help to accomplish this communication between each terminal and other LANs.
-It also uses some reference models, which are standards communications and protocols.
+There are some basic components for WAN which help to establish this communication between each terminal and between other LANs.
+It also uses some reference models, which are some standards communications and protocols.

-All these technologies, which I had explained, are basic components to make communication; in other hand there are some WAN essentials, which include software and hardware parts without which communication may can not be possible.
+All these WAN technologies which i have explained are basic components to make communication but there are some WAN essentials which include software and hardware part without which communication may cannot be possible.